onqtam/headjack/src/authenticity.md

 We could establish global [common knowledge](https://en.wikipedia.org/wiki/Common_knowledge_(logic)) through authenticity, reputation, and the ledger of record.

+Another important aspect in improving coordination is to build applications that will help in forming common knowledge:

+> "Common knowledge is often important for coordination.
+For example, a group of people might want to speak out about an issue, but only feel comfortable doing so if there’s enough of them speaking out at the same time that they have safety in numbers."
+[Vitalik](https://vitalik.ca/general/2022/06/12/nonfin.html)

 > "We are choked with news and starved of history." - [Will Durant](https://www.goodreads.com/quotes/8716601-we-are-choked-with-news-and-starved-of-history)